Siege of Inabayama Castle: Final assault

 It is uncertain exactly what happened on the battlefield between 14 and 25 September.
 Given what is known of Nobunaga's aggressive fighting style, the prevailing siege tactics of the day, the layout of the Japanese castle, and the events that followed, it can be inferred that Nobunaga's forces pressed their attack and probably breached the outer defenses of Inabayama Castle.
-It is known, however, that Kuroda Kanbei, considered a talented strategist, was charged with directing and coordinating the main attack.
 It is also certain that Kinoshita Hideyoshi devised a plan in which a small force would scale the north face of the mountain, enter the castle, and rush to open the gates for the besieging army.
 Nobunaga approved and charged Kinoshita with leading the raid.
 For his team Kinoshita selected Horio Yoshiharu, Hachisuka Koroku, and five or six other men.
 On 26 September Nobunaga was so confident of Kinoshita's plan and the outcome of the battle that he had an heraldic partition erected on the battlefield, where he held a meeting with his top officers and allotted tasks pertaining to the reconstruction of the castle following the battle.
 He also greeted the daimyo of the Mino Triumvirate, who were stunned by his audacity, and offered them sake.